 As health-care providers, we have the responsibility to try to relate to and help the patients entrusted to our care, regardless of whether it’s easy or not.
 The “bad behavior” we see in dentistry can at times be attributed to unspoken fear.
 The fear can be from bad past experiences, anxiety about pain (real or anticipated), fears about costs, and the list goes on.

 The concept of relationship-centered dentistry is a vast one.
-Although we cannot cover all of it in one article, in short, it involves patient-provider communication skills that result in more involved patients with better outcomes.
+Tn short, it involves patient-provider communication skills that result in more involved patients with better outcomes.

 Here are some tips to help you as you encounter patient challenges.

 For example, perhaps your patient is angry that you aren’t their regular provider.
 Our first inclination may be to retreat or to become defensive.
 Stay calm and confident, keeping your emotions in check: “I understand.
 I apologize that it wasn’t made clear to you that Jill wasn’t going to be here today.
 I’ve read all of her notes and can assure you that I will take good care of you.
 We can also make sure that we set your subsequent appointments up with her.”
 Your professional tone and confidence, coupled with understanding and a solution, can go a long way.
-Often times these are the patients who become your biggest supporters.
+Often, these encounters end up being the patients who become your biggest supporters.

 What is it about the treatment or the visit that is a concern to them?
 Instead of talking about the standard of care to patients who refuse x-rays—probably not their greatest concern—take it from what does interest them, themselves and their opinions!
 You may be surprised by the answer.